collectiveaccess/ProvidenceDocs/_source/providence/user/configuration/mainConfiguration/search_indexing.rst

 **Rebuilding the search index**

 Changes to search_indexing.conf take effect immediately for all subsequent indexing.
 Any items indexed prior to the change will not reflect the configuration modifications.
-To update the entire search index to reflect the new configuration, rebuild the index using "Rebuild search indices" web interface under Manage > Administrate > Maintenance; or reindex using the command-line caUtils rebuild-search-indices command
+To update the entire search index to reflect the new configuration, rebuild the index using "Rebuild search indices" web interface under **Manage > Administrate > Maintenance**; or reindex using the command-line caUtils rebuild-search-indices command.